 1) Regulation No. 722/2009.
-Regulation No. 451/2013, cf. 899/2023.
-Regulation No. 898/2023.
+Regulation No. 917/2011.
+Regulation No. 451/2013.

 Patient's rights with respect to health record entries.

 A patient or his/her representative can decide, when he/she receives treatment, that health records with respect to the treatment shall not be accessible to others than the person making the entry and the supervisor of the health records, and as applicable other specified healthcare practitioners.
 Should it be deemed necessary with respect to treatment that other healthcare practitioners have access to the health data in question, the patient shall be informed of this, and also informed that refusal to authorise necessary access to the health record may be equivalent, under some circumstances, to refusal of treatment, cf. the Patients' Rights Act.